allanmcrae/pkglint/README.md

 **Other**
 ```
+infodirectory       : Checks for info directory file.
 libtool             : Checks for libtool (*.la) files.
 ```

 Notes:
+- Arch has PURGE_TARGETS set to remove the info directory file, making this check obsolete.
 - Arch default is `'!libtool'`, so a PKGBUILD requires `options=('libtool')` to have a libtool file.
 So there is no need for the libtool warning.

 ### Unhandled namcap rules